Jomik/klipper-z-tramming/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Jomik/klipper-z-tramming/main/install.sh)"
 ```

 Then you only need to configure your lead screw pitch.
+See [How to configure it?](#how-to-configure-it).

 ### Manual installation